 Overseas Regulatory Drivers

-Several international environmental regulations have the potential to dramatically affect the business practices of medical device companies, particularly those with products classified as electrical or electronic devices.
-For example, the European Union's Waste Electrical and Electronic Equipment (WEEE) directive requires compliance with specific labeling, reclamation schemes, registrations, and instructions for end-of-life dismantling and recycling.5 The directive affects medical devices meeting the definition of electrical and electronic devices in most EU nations.
+Several external drivers have the potential to dramatically affect the business practices of medical device companies, particularly those with products classified as electrical or electronic devices.
+For example, the European Union's Waste Electrical and Electronic Equipment (WEEE) directive requires compliance with specific labeling, reclamation schemes, registrations, and instructions for end-of-life dismantling and recycling.6 The directive affects medical devices meeting the definition of electrical and electronic devices in most EU nations.

-In addition, the EU's Restriction of Hazardous Substances (RoHS) directive requires manufacturers of electrical and electronic equipment to remove certain toxic metals, specifically mercury and lead, as well as certain flame-retardant materials commonly found in flexible polyvinylchloride (PVC) products.6 Although medical device manufacturers are currently exempt from the EU RoHS regulations, the exemption is under review and could be lifted as early as 2010.7
+In addition, the EU's Restriction of Hazardous Substances (RoHS) directive requires manufacturers of electrical and electronic equipment to remove certain toxic metals, specifically mercury and lead, as well as certain flame retardant materials commonly found in flexible polyvinylchloride (PVC) products.7 Although medical device manufacturers are currently exempt from the EU RoHS regulations, the exemption is under review and could be lifted as early as 2010.8

 U.S. Drivers of Green Design